jacobpstein/pii/README.md

 ## Example

-Let’s say you’re working with the `cars` data set.
-But this isn’t just any version of `cars`, this is more like a data about characters from the hit feature film [*Cars*](https://cars.disney.com)!
-You happen to have phone numbers and the location of each cars house.
+Let’s say you’re working with the `mtcars` data set.
+But this isn’t just any version of `mtcars`, this is more like a data about characters from the hit feature film [*Cars*](https://cars.disney.com)!
+You happen to have phone numbers and the location of each car’s house.
 A colleague at a partner org asks for the data, but you aren’t sure if it has PII, so you run the `check_PII` function.

 ``` r